 Grand Pas de deux

 The Grand Pas de deux of the third act has a very interesting history.
 It was only when Coppélia was brought to Russia that the travesty role of Franz became a role for the men.
-Because of this, it was not until the ballet’s arrival in Russia that the piece titled “La Paix” began to serve as an adage for what is now a Grand Pas de deux classique.
+Because of this, it was not until the ballet’s arrival in Russia that the piece entitled “La Paix” began to serve as an adage for what is now a Grand Pas de deux classique.

 As men began to take over the travesty role of Franz, things began to change in Coppélia and one interesting product of this change is the variation danced by Franz in the Grand Pas de deux.
 Many modern productions have used various pieces for Franz’s variation, but the original that was used by Hansen and then by Petipa was restored by Sergei Vikharev in his 2009 reconstruction.
-The music for this variation is not by Delibes, but by the French-American composer, Ernest Guiraud, who would later work at the Paris Opéra in the 1870s.
+The music for this variation is not by Delibes, but by the French American composer, Ernest Guiraud, who worked at the Paris Opéra in the 1870s.
 The variation is from Guiraud’s one-act ballet Gretna Green, which premièred at the Paris Opéra on the 5th May 1873 and was the final ballet to be created for the stage of the Salle Le Peletier before the theatre was destroyed by a fire that same year.
 Many historians believe that this variation for Franz was added when men gradually took over the role and the 1882 staging by Hansen could very well be the production that brought this variation to Russia.

 In 1904, Petipa added an extra female variation to the Grand Pas de deux, entitled “Travail”.
 This variation is set to the music for the male variation from Delibes’ score for his ballet, Sylvia, which companies all over the world sometimes use as an inserted variation for Franz.
 Petipa arranged and choreographed this variation for the ballerina, Dionesiia Potapenko as an inserted solo for her performance in Coppélia.
 Petipa mentions attending this performance in his diaries, calling Potapenko’s performance “awful” and going on to complain that a review in the local paper said she danced well, which he found “sickening”.